New examples of $2$-nondegenerate real hypersurfaces in $\mathbb{C}^N$ with arbitrary nilpotent symbols: Introduction

-As noted, in Section \ref{Classification of the infinitesimal automorphism algebras} gives a complete classification of the infinitesimal automorphism algebras of hypersurfaces $M_f$.
+Section \ref{Classification of the infinitesimal automorphism algebras} gives a complete classification of the infinitesimal automorphism algebras of hypersurfaces $M_f$.
 We give here an abreviated non-technical formulation of this result, while a detailed classification can be found in Theorem \ref{thealgebras}.